- Basics of total laryngectomy

 - Heat and Moisture Exchanger (HME)

 - Attachments – adhesives & tubes

-- Speaking with an electrolarynx
+- Speaking hands-free

 A total laryngectomy is a surgery performed in the advanced stages of cancer.
 The procedure involves removing your voice box – also called the larynx.
 After a laryngectomy, breathing happens via an opening in the neck instead of the nose and mouth.